fabferri/perfmon/README.md

-#  Scripts to run iperf, psping and Tshark in parallel (beta version)
+#  Scripts to run a group of iperf tests (beta version)

 Here a set of scripts to run **iperf**
 The script has been verified successful with iperf3 on windows 2012 R2 and iperf 2.0.8 on CentOS.